denis-beurive/bouncy-castle-examples/doc/gpg.md

 At the end, you should export the (public) keyring (which _IS_ the revocation certificate):

     gpg --armor --output revocation-certificate-for-subkey-FD46A5EFC8368BBF.pgp --export D09BA342BB8D5F37

+## Sign a key

+    gpg --sign-key -u <signer key ID> --default-cert-level <certification level> <signed key ID>

+Where:

+* `signer key ID` is the ID of the key used to sign.
+* `signed key ID` is the ID of the key being signed.
+* `certification level` is the cerifictation level, as defined [here](https://www.gnupg.org/documentation/manuals/gnupg/GPG-Configuration-Options.html).